davefl67/davefl67/README.md

 - 🥓 I am also interested in bacon.
 Always come out of my office for bacon.
 - 🌱 I’m currently learning how to code my own shit.
 - 💞️ I’m looking to collaborate on nothing right now.
-- 📫 How to reach me?
-Don't.
-"Don't call us, we'll call you."
+- 📫 How to reach me? *"Don't call us, we'll call you."*

 <!---
 davefl67/davefl67 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.